 Goals are great, but you need to know where you’re starting from.
 Write down a list of all your current assets including property, savings and investments.
 Then write another list of all your debts and liabilities.
 You can use this to gain insight into your current financial position, to see just how far you are from the goals that you’ve listed.

 3. Come Up With a Financial Plan

 Once you’ve listed your goals and discovered how far you are from them, it’s time to connect the two.
 You need plans for how you’re going to meet your goals, and there might be many different routes to consider.
 If you’re planning to go on holiday, write ideas such as ‘sell old belongings’ and ‘work 10 hours of overtime’.
 If your goal is a bigger one, plans might include asking for a salary increase.
 Or downsizing the house.
 Maybe even selling your car or moving your savings to a different and more rewarding location.

 If you do have debt, it usually makes sense to pay this off before focusing too much on your savings.
 What you’re paying out on loan and credit card interest rates could be higher than what you could earn back by putting your money into a savings fund.
 Additionally, your debt could have an emotional impact that affects other areas of your life.
-Try to arrange your financial plan so any debts, from payday loans to long term price plans, are quickly paid off as a top priority.
+Try to arrange your financial plan so any debts, from payday loans online, short term loans, credit cards, all the way to longer term loans, are paid off as as a priority.

 5. Review Regularly

 By constantly checking your financial plan, you might find motivation in the fact that you’re getting closer to your goals.
 Or, if your plan isn’t working, you’ll be able to recognise this and to make adjustments before things get out of control.
 Adjustments might even include lowering the amount that you put into savings.
 Especially If it’s an unrealistic figure.
 One that’s causing you to struggle elsewhere.